RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

     PotID is also a foreign key to the Pot table.
   - `ForeignKey(WeatherEventID) -> WeatherEvent(ID)` this is to preserve needed
     WeatherEvents when they are periodically culled to the last ten.
+  - `ForeignKey(StartingTray) -> Trays(ID)` make sure we started on a valid tray or null.
+  - `ForeignKey(EndingTray) -> Trays(ID)` make sure we ended on a valid tray or null.
+  - I considered writing `Check` constraints to make sure the trays and locations corresponded, but decided not to as that would mean the trays couldn't ever move or the constraint would fail.
 - WeatherEvent
   - `ForeignKey(StationID) -> WeatherStation(ID)` this is so we can delete older
     records.